superstar54/workgraph-collections/README.md

 [![Docs status](https://readthedocs.org/projects/workgraph-collections/badge)](http://workgraph-collections.readthedocs.io/)

-This repository contains a collection of workgraphs for various codes.
+This repository offers a variety of workgraphs tailored to different computational codes, providing practical demonstrations of how to utilize aiida-workgraph.
+Please note, however, that these examples are intended for illustrative purposes only and may not always represent the most correct or efficient usage.

 ## Qauntum ESPRESSO